4neesh/DevBlog/src/blogInProgress/029_PassByReferenceValue.md

 </p>

 <br>
-<h4>How Java passes Objects within the heap space</h4>
+<h4>How Java passes Objects between the heap space and stack</h4>
 <p>
-The JVM uses a combination of pass-by-reference and pass-by-value for managing Objects in the heap space.
-Technically, Java uses pass-by-value as the characteristics of the heap space show a copy of the Object being passed to the method call, however Java does not make a copy of the Object, however it will pass a copy of the Object address in the heap space.
+The JVM uses a combination of pass-by-reference and pass-by-value for managing Objects.
+Technically, Java uses pass-by-value as the a copy of the Object is passed to the method call, however Java does not make a copy of the Object, it will pass a copy of the Object address in the heap space.
 </p>

 ![Pass by value diagram for Java](../../src/images/029_javapbv.png)